jkeuhlen/jkeuhlen-blog/_posts/2025-08-04-Silly-Computations.md

   return time
 ```

-When you're working on a single function, it’s easy to see the duplication.
-But when it’s spread across a call stack, it’s not always obvious.
+When you're working on a single function, it's easy to see the duplication.
+But when it's spread across a call stack, it's not always obvious.

 ```haskell
 getTheTime :: IO UTCTime